Dear America: Letters Home from Vietnam

 Dear America: Letters Home from Vietnam is a 1987 American documentary film inspired by the anthology of the same title, directed by Bill Couturié.
-The film's narration consists of real letters written by American soldiers, which are read by actors including Robert de Niro and Martin Sheen.
-The footage includes film from TV news, the Department of Defense and home movies by the soldiers themselves.
+The film's narration consists of real letters written by American soldiers, which are read by actors, including Robert De Niro and Martin Sheen.
+The footage includes film from TV news, the U.S. Department of Defense and home movies by the soldiers.

-Summary
+Plot

-Using real letters written by American soldiers (which can be read in the book along with many more) and archive footage, the film creates a highly personal experience of the Vietnam War.
+Using real letters written by American soldiers (which can be read in the book with many more) and archive footage, the film creates a personal experience of the Vietnam War.